assortment of foods included in DASH diet

 Journal Abstracts

-A 2023 study by researchers from Brown University, Columbia University, and Harvard University explored whether mindfulness training could help people better stick to the DASH diet, a well-known eating plan for lowering blood pressure.
+A 2023 study by researchers from Brown University, Columbia University, and Harvard University explored whether mindfulness training could help people better stick to the Dietary Approaches to Stop Hypertension (DASH) diet, a well-known eating plan for lowering blood pressure.
 While the DASH diet is effective, many people find it hard to follow consistently over time.
 The researchers wanted to see if becoming more aware of the body’s internal signals—such as hunger, fullness, and cravings—could make healthy eating feel more natural and sustainable.

 The study followed 201 adults with elevated blood pressure over six months.
 Participants were randomly assigned to either a mindfulness-based blood pressure program or to usual care with extra educational support.
 The mindfulness program taught participants to pay closer attention to bodily cues, stress responses, and everyday habits that influence blood pressure, including food choices.